-Our Board is committed to adopting governance practices that the Board believes are the most beneficial to the Company and its shareholders.
-At the time of our Spin-Off from our former parent company in 2015, the Board believed that a classified board structure was an important piece of the Company's governance structure in order to promote continuity and stability, and was in the best interests of the Company and its shareholders.
-The Board also believed that the classified board structure has enhanced the independence of our directors from both management and shareholder special interests and protected the Company against unfair or abusive takeover practices through a period of significant volatility in the immediate aftermath of the Spin-Off.
+Our current supermajority voting provisions have been in place since we became a public company in 2015 following our Spin-Off from our former parent company.
+At the time of the Spin-Off, the Board believed that inclusion of the supermajority voting requirements was an important piece of the Company's governance structure in order to promote continuity and stability, and was in the best interests of the Company and its shareholders.
+The Board also believed that the supermajority voting provisions enhanced the independence of our directors from both management and shareholder special interests and protected the Company against unfair or abusive takeover practices through a period of significant volatility in the immediate aftermath of the Spin-Off.